-JPN 101: Elementary Japanese I Credits: 4 Lecture Hours: 4 Semester Offered: Fall Description: This course is an introduction to the Japanese language emphasizing conversation, listening, grammar, reading, and writing.
-Designations: Graduation Requirement: Alternative Communication - AC
+JPN 101: Elementary Japanese I

+Class Hours: 4 lecture Semester Offered: Fall Description: This course is an introduction to the Japanese language emphasizing conversation, listening, grammar, reading, and writing.

-JPN 102: Elementary Japanese II Credits: 4
+JPN 102: Elementary Japanese II

-Lecture Hours: 4 Prereg: "C" or higher in JPN 101 or placement test score demonstrating equivalent knowledge and skills.
+Prereq: "C" or higher in JPN 101 or placement test score demonstrating equivalent knowledge and skills.

 Semester Offered: Fall, Spring Description: This is the second semester of an elementary course in spoken and written Japanese.
 As a first-year course, it emphasizes the spoken language, but increasing attention is given to reading and writing.
 Students are expected to have an active knowledge of both Hiragana and Katakana.
-Designations:

-JPN 201: Intermediate Japanese I Credits: 4 Lecture Hours: 4 Prereg: "C" or higher in JPN 102 or placement test score demonstrating equivalent knowledge and skills.
+JPN 201: Intermediate Japanese

+Prereq: "C" or higher in JPN 102 or placement test score demonstrating equivalent knowledge and skills.

 Semester Offered: Fall, Spring Description: This is the first half of an intermediate course in spoken and written Japanese.
-As a secondvear course, it emphasizes reading and writing.
+As a second-year course, it emphasizes reading and writing.
 Students are expected to have an active knowledge of Hiragana, Katakana, and approximately 150 Kanji characters.
-Designations: Graduation Requirement: Alternative Communication - AC

-JPN 202: Intermediate Japanese II
+JPN 202: Intermediate Japanese

-Credits: 4 Lecture Hours: 4 Prereq: "C" or higher in JPN 201 or placement test score demonstrating equivalent knowledge and skills.
+Prereq: "C" or higher in JPN 201 or placement test score demonstrating equivalent knowledge and skills.

 Semester Offered: Fall, Spring Description: This is the second semester of an intermediate course in spoken and written Japanese.
-Designations: Graduation Requirement: Alternative Communication - AC